swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Linting.md

-For linting we use **Stylelint**; a pluggable CSS linter that works on top of postcss.
+For linting we use **Stylelint**; a CSS linter that works on top of PostCSS and supports plugins.

 [TOC]